nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 Frightened, the two Darklings try to dart away.
 The tall man casts _Eldritch Blast_ and knocks the wind out of one of his foes, and yells, "Keep one safe so we can find out who's been naughty and nice!"
 The tiefling chases after him as he tries to escape, and hefts him off the ground.
-Krug hefts 6 into the tent, and 6 attempts to tackle the other darkling.
+Krug hefts Six into the tent, and Six attempts to tackle the other darkling.
 After seeing his half-orc brother in arms fall flat on his face, Krug roars and flies into a rage.
-The other darkling starts running away, but 6 lands a strike from the ground and Krug throws his halberd through their foe.
+The other darkling starts running away, but Six lands a strike from the ground and Krug throws his halberd through their foe.

 With the remaining Darkling bound in canvas and rope, they begin interrogating him.
 After seeing his impaled friend, he immediately tells the party where they can find the painting.
 They are led along the creek's path for nearly a mile, before they find a boat tied up on the shore.
 The thin man lifts a piece of canvas, and find several boxes of ceremonial tattoo ink, and a very large portrait of a woman that looks strikingly similar to Gertruda.
-6 asks if it's the right painting, and the thin man assumes the Strahd would highly value the portrait of his late wife.
+Six asks if it's the right painting, and the thin man assumes the Strahd would highly value the portrait of his late wife.
 He checks for a signature on the back of the canvas and finds the name Childris Westerwilt.
 After a brief discussion, they agree the Count would reward them for turning in the thief and decide to bring the painting, the darkling, and themselves to the **Blood on the Vine.**